rafnixschaf/iota/nre/ansible/README.md

-# Configure a Linux system as a Sui Node using Ansible
+# Configure a Linux system as a Iota Node using Ansible

-This is a self contained Ansible role for configuring a Linux system as a Sui Node.
+This is a self contained Ansible role for configuring a Linux system as a Iota Node.

 Tested with `ansible [core 2.13.4]` and: